 About a year after the work on the Jordanian-German Energy Partnership started, the first high-ranking steering group meeting took place on 24 August 2021.
 In the meeting with H.E. the Jordanian Minister of Energy and Mineral Resources, Eng.
 Hala Zawati, the Chargé d’affaires of the German Embassy to Jordan, Dr Florian Reindel, the Country Director of GIZ Jordan, Elisabeth Girrbach, and representatives of the German Federal Ministry for Economic Affairs and Energy, recent developments in the energy sector were discussed.
-Both sides also agreed to establish the German-Jordanian Energy Academy.
+Both sides also agreed to establish the Energy Academy of German and Jordan.

 Minister Hala Zawati welcomed this decision, stating that “the Energy Academy will make a seminal contribution to the development of the Jordanian energy sector, as envisaged by the Energy Strategy 2020 – 2030”.
 The new facility will train and certify technicians and mechanics in the fields of solar energy, energy efficiency, and digital applications for the energy sector in accordance with German standards.
 “Our aim is to support those who will bring the energy sector in Jordan forward”, said Dr Reindel.